aheze/AccessibleReality/README.md

 For me, making a playground book was much harder than a regular Xcode project.
 Here's some tips that I picked up along the way.

 ### Development
-- Instead of dragging files into the project, create them locally (<kbd>Command</kbd> + <kbd>N</kbd>), them copy over the contents.
+- Instead of dragging files into the project, create them locally (<kbd>Command</kbd> + <kbd>N</kbd>), then copy over the contents.
 Whenever I dragged in a file, I got a "There was a problem running this page" error.
 - Use ARKit instead of RealityKit.
 The camera preview works, but I was never able to see my objects in the scene.
 - Pre-compile ML models if possible.
 See [this article](https://heartbeat.fritz.ai/how-to-run-and-test-core-ml-models-in-swift-playgrounds-8e4b4f9cf676) for details.
 - To change the name of the playground, edit the `BuildSettings.xcconfig` file